optymyze-dev/devops-bootcamp/lessons/10_Observability.md

 	* application

 We do that obtaining and processing specific values.
 Actually, we evaluate the internal of each level based on these output	values.

-Why we need observability for our systems?
-We want to prevent failures as much as possible.
-It means the systems offer us a mechanism to observe its behavior.

-You can't monitor systems that don't offer observability (that are not 'monitorable').
-Observability is a quality of systems but monitoring is our action.

 ## Monitoring